 Another factor that affects the number of samples per second that can be output on the CAN bus is the number of CT2 boxes per CAN bus interface on your data acquisition system.
-The charts below gives some recommended guidelines as to the maximum CT2 CAN output rates that you should use based on how many CT2 boxes are connected to each CAN bus interface on your data acquisition and if you are outputing the accelerometer outputs on the CAN Bus.
+The chart below gives some recommended guidelines as to the maximum CT2 CAN output rates that you should use based on how many CT2 boxes are connected to each CAN bus interface on your data acquisition.
 The chart assumes a CAN bit rate of 1 Mbps and that no other devices are on the CAN bus.
-The chart on the left shows the maximum output rates when not outputting accelerometer signals and the chart in the right shows the maximum output rates when outputting accelerometer signals.

-With Acce lerometers
+With Accelerometers

-Recommended Maximum Recom nended
+Recommended

-CT2 CAN Output Rates # of CT2 Sample
+of CT2 Sample

-of CT2 Sample # of Boxes Output # of
+Boxes Output # of

-Boxes per Output Rate Possible per CAN Rate Possible
+per CAN Rate Possible

-CAN Bus (Samples/ Error Bus @ 1 (Samples Error
+Bus @ 1 (Samples Error

-@ 1 Mbps Sec) Retrans.
 Mbps / Sec) Retrans.

-1 2,048 1 1 1,750 1
+1 1,750 1

-2 1,250 1 2 1,024 1
+2 1,024 1

-4 650 2 4 550 2
+4 550 2